Become A Member

 Reception Desk: Volunteers answer the phone, process reservations and registrations, welcome and assist visitors, process sales in the gift shop, and assist with clerical and other tasks as needed.
 There are usually two shifts, Monday through Friday, from 10am-1pm and 1pm to 5pm.
 Volunteers in this role will be trained to operate a credit card machine, forward phone calls to appropriate staff, and otherwise manage front desk operations.
 If you are interested in taking a weekly time slot, please contact Business Administrator Meg McNamara at 508-394-7100 or firstname.lastname@example.org

 Events: Volunteers help at events ranging from concerts to art receptions, classes to festivals.
 Duties may include preparing and passing food, pouring wine, assisting patrons, setting up and breaking down chairs and tables (if possible), and other tasks.
-Volunteer Coordinator, Patty Creighton, sends a monthly email listing events so volunteers can choose which they’d like to work.
-If you would like to be on her email list, please contact her at email@example.com
+We send a monthly email listing of upcoming events so volunteers can choose which they’d like to work.
+If you would like to be on our email list, please contact Business Administrator Meg McNamara at 508-394-7100 or email@example.com

 Buildings and Grounds: Able-bodied volunteers willing to help set up for events and/or break down afterward, paint as needed, assist with landscaping seasonally, and otherwise help keep the Center in good shape are invited to contact Executive Director Robert Nash at 508-394-7100 or firstname.lastname@example.org